orangci/takina/README.md

 - `docker build --tag 'takina' .`
 - `docker run 'takina'`

-## Docker Compose
+##### Docker Compose

 *Assuming you have `git` and `docker` installed.*

 - `git clone https://github.com/orangci/takina && cd takina`
 - Set all the required environment variables in the `docker-compose.yml` file.
-You can find a list of what those are in the `.env.example` file.
-You can leave most of them as their defaults, but you at a minimum must set the `TOKEN` (Discord bot token).
+You can find a list of what those are in the `docker-compose.yml` file, which has all the ENV's you need.
-> [!IMPORTANT]
-> You need to make sure the `MONGO` variable is correctly setup, usually its either `localhost` or the IP your server is running on.
 - `docker compose up -d`

 ## Legalese